MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 2. In the **Microsoft Azure Information Protection** dialog box, specify the following:

     - **Protect with custom permissions**: Make sure that this is selected so that you can specify and apply your custom permissions.
 Clear this option to remove any custom permissions.

-    - **Protect with custom permissions**: Make sure that this is selected so that you can specify and apply your custom permissions.
-Clear this option to remove any custom permissions.

     - **Select permissions**: If you want to protect the file so that only you can access it, select **Only for me**.
 Otherwise, select Select the level of access that you want specified people to have.